Berkeley-MDes/tdf-fa24-PreciousAgh/README.md

 **Isabella Wang:** Level 03-Axolotl, responsible for rigging the Photon and the sensors.

 **Precious Aghaeze:** Level 03-Axolotl, exploring animations in p5.js.

 ---

+**Reflection & Speculation**
+Looking ahead, we are excited about evolving the "Magic Spell" project as we aim to enter the Game Developer Conference (GDC) in March 2025.
+This milestone presents an excellent opportunity for us to showcase our work to a broader audience and engage with industry professionals.
+To prepare, we plan to enhance our interactive system by integrating more sophisticated game mechanics, such as quest-driven narratives and user progression.
+This evolution will allow players to embark on spell-casting adventures, where they can unlock new spells and animations as they improve their skills.

+---